sburden/website/bio.md

 ## brief bio

 Sam Burden earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE (now ECE) as an Assistant Professor; in 2016, he received a Young Investigator award from the Army Research Office (ARO-YIP).
+In 2015, he returned to UW EE (now ECE) as an Assistant Professor, where he has received awards for research (Young Investigator Program, Army Research Office, 2016; CAREER, National Science Foundation, M3X program, 2021) and service (Junior Faculty Award, UW College of Engineering, 2021), and where he currently serves as his Department's (first) Associate Chair for Diversity, Equity, and Inclusion, helping to define and implement a sustainable and impactful strategy.
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.
-Specifically, he focuses on applications in dynamic and dexterous robotics, neuromechanical motor control, and human-cyber-physical systems.
-In his spare time, he teaches robotics to students of all ages in classrooms and campus events.
+Specifically, he focuses on applications in robotics, neuroengineering, and (human-)cyber-physical systems.

 ---

 ## awards

+#### 2021 &mdash; UW College of Engineering Junior Faculty Award

+#### 2021 &mdash; NSF CAREER -- Mind, Machine, Motor Nexus (M3X)

-#### 2016 &mdash; ARO Young Investigator Program
+#### 2016 &mdash; ARO Young Investigator Program -- Mechanical Sciences

 #### 2015 &mdash; Washington Research Foundation Early Faculty Fellow

 #### 2011 &mdash; UC Berkeley Outstanding Graduate Student Instructor

 #### 2009 &mdash; NSF Graduate Research Fellowship

+#### 2007 &mdash; COMAP MCM Outstanding Winner, MAA Prize

 ---